Data Flow Architecture¶

 - If the table exists, use

-identify_new_records()to left-join on key columns and find records not yet in the table. - Only truly new records are appended to the table.
+identify_new_records()to left-join on key columns and find records not yet in the table. - Only new records are appended to the table.

 - Each write is tagged with a version: